MohammadRimawi/Rimawi-site/README.md

 # Rimawi-site

-This is my own resuma website.
+This is my own resume website.